 Remarket to abandoned carts

-And don’t forget to remarket to those shoppers who abandoned their shopping carts.
-In the mad rush to get around all the deals, some customers will likely add products to their cart and then get side-tracked.
-These potential customers are almost there and just need a little nudge to get them over the line.
+Don’t forget to remarket to those shoppers who abandoned their shopping carts.
+In the mad shopping frenzy to get all of the deals, some customers will likely add products to their cart and then get side-tracked.
+These potential customers are almost there and just need a little nudge to get over the line.

-Our third marketing strategy is all about SEO.
-But don’t panic – these are straightforward tips you can implement with a bit of planning and foresight.
+Our next marketing strategy is all about SEO.
+But don’t panic — these are straightforward tips you can implement with some planning and foresight.

 Little time to rank new pages

-Throwing up a new page just before the Black Friday holiday period is not a good idea if you want it to rank on search engines.
-A better strategy is to have a Black Friday page that you keep updated throughout the year.
+Throwing up a new page just before the Black Friday holiday period isn’t a good idea if you want it to rank on search engines.
+A better strategy is to keep a Black Friday page updated throughout the year.

 Notice how they encourage visitors to sign up so they can hear about the Black Friday offers first.